ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 - a domain name registered with another registrar
 - a domain name more than 60 days old
 - a domain name that has not been transferred or changed holders within the last 60 days
+- a domain name status is ok, or transferable - domain cannot be expired
+- if a domain name will expiry during transfer process - it will be interrupted
-- an unlocked domain name
+- an unlocked domain name with a transfer code, or the ability to receive one
 - the authority to request a transfer for the domain name
-- a transfer code, or the ability to receive one
 - The domain name holder and/or its administrators must be informed of the transfer request.

 ## Instructions